xarray-contrib/xncml/CONTRIBUTING.rst

         git checkout name-of-your-bugfix-or-feature
         git fetch
         git pull origin main

     See the previous step for more information on resolving conflicts.

 #.
 Once your Pull Request has been accepted and merged to the `main` branch, several automated workflows will be triggered:

     - The ``bump-version.yml`` workflow will automatically bump the patch version when pull requests are pushed to the `main` branch on GitHub. **It is not recommended to manually bump the version in your branch when merging (non-release) pull requests (this will cause the version to be bumped twice).**
     - `ReadTheDocs` will automatically build the documentation and publish it to the `latest` branch of `xncml` documentation website.
-    - If your branch is not a fork (ie: you are a maintainer), your branch will be automatically deleted.
+    - If your branch is not a fork (i.e. you are a maintainer), your branch will be automatically deleted.

 You will have contributed to ``xncml``!

 Pull Request Guidelines
 -----------------------